1973 United Kingdom local elections: West Sussex

+Wiltshire

 Future elections

 The next county council elections took place in 1977.

 Future elections to Metropolitan District councils were to be by thirds, with the one third of seats being elected in 1975.

 The next election of non-metropolitan district councils and Welsh district councils was to in 1976.

 Northern Ireland

 Local government in Northern Ireland was reorganised in 1973 by the Local Government (Boundaries) Act (Northern Ireland) 1971 and the Local Government Act (Northern Ireland) 1972.
 The county councils, county borough and municipal borough corporations and urban and rural district councils were replaced by twenty-six Local Government districts.
 Elections took place for all the seats on the district councils on 30 May, and the councils came into their power in 1 October.

 Scotland

 Local elections were also held in Scotland in 1973.
 At the time of the election, Scotland was the only part of the UK in which local government had yet to be reformed, with the Local Government (Scotland) Act 1973 only receiving Royal Assent in October 1973.
 The election saw Labour maintaining their control of Aberdeen, Glasgow, and Dundee, although failing to make gains in Edinburgh.